4RS3C/VulnDroid/README.md

 ## 🙏 Credits

-BrutDroid stands on the shoulders of giants:
+VulnDroid stands on the shoulders of giants:

 - Inspiration: [Noxer by AggressiveUser](https://github.com/AggressiveUser/noxer/)
 - Core Tools: